BobaBoard/bobabot-discord-example/README.md

 as a new thread in a board.

-This is a very barebone example that is missing some features that would be necessary for real-world usage, but should give people an idea of how to interact with the BobaBoard API.
+This is a very barebone example that is missing some features that would be necessary for real-world usage (like authentication refresh), but should give people an idea of how to interact with the BobaBoard API, and a sample bot to start from.

 To use this, you'll need to independently configure a BobaBoard instance (including firebase authentication) and a Discord bot.
+As long as you have everything you need to fill the `.env` file details below, you can run this bot.

 > [!NOTE]
 > If you want to check what API endpoints are available for your BobaBoard